Skip to content

 5. Open Google Play Console -> Users and permissions.

-6. Invite the service account email address as a user.
+6. Click Invite new users and paste the service account email address.

-7. Grant the permissions needed for your target track.
+7. Under the App permissions tab, add your specific app and grant the permissions needed for your target track.

 • Release apps to testing tracks for internal, alpha, or beta